ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 I'd been using Codex for quite awhile, so I decided to give app-server a spin.
 The other options are cool, you should check them out.

 Anyhow, the first version worked well enough.
-The supervisor would size the task, call the worker with e.g. a design request, the worker would spit out a doc, the supervisor would then ask the worker to turn that doc into an implementation spec (split by phase, as appropiate), and then finally ask the worker to actually implement the thing.
+The supervisor would size the task, call the worker with e.g. a design request, the worker would spit out a doc, the supervisor would then ask the worker to turn that doc into an implementation spec (split by phase, as appropriate), and then finally ask the worker to actually implement the thing.

 Woot!
 I'd saved some time in my development process.